surifirstpin/biplus_documentation/docs/How to browse reports.md

 ## Gettting Started

 BiPlus Admin will send you a welcome to BiPlus email.
-Use the link provided in email and register for BiPlus account.
-Once you login into BiPlus.
+Use the link provided in email and register for BiPlus account, After Loging in

 Click on **Dashboard Section** It displays list of dashboards and reports created.
 You directly search a report by using the **search option** or Click on the desired report from the list , It will navigate to the report created.